 Schemas are patterns of repeated behavior that allow children to develop an understanding of the world around them through play and exploration.
 Schemas are mental models or processes that we create by trial and error through experiences.

-Kids are the perfect example of how we build schemas.
-They are constantly testing out concepts.
+Kids are the perfect example of how we build schemas to understand the world around us.
+They are constantly testing out new concepts.
 You can easily notice these patterns of behavior in older infants and toddlers.
-Things like banging, pulling, pushing, and spinning are all examples of schema play.
+Examples of schema play include banging, pulling, pushing, and spinning.

 Children in this schema can be seen doing activities such as building train tracks, working with puzzles, joining things, lining toys up, or taking lids on and off.
 With this type of play, your child is trying to figure out how things fit together.

-Playing in this schema involves things like swinging upside down, sitting in a chair the “wrong” way, and turning toys around to see things from different angles.
-This is children trying to figure out how the world looks through different points of view.
+Playing in this schema involves things like swinging upside down, sitting in a chair the “wrong” way, and turning toys around to see things from different angles; this is how children figure out how the world looks from different points of view.